 The winner of the Rabo Photographic Portrait Talent will receive 2,500 euros and the work may be acquired.

-he portraits were made between 1 June 2019 and 31 May 2020, by a Dutch photographer or an international photographer who has been working in the Netherlands for an extended period of time.
+The portraits were made between 1 June 2020 and 16 May 2021, by a Dutch photographer or an international photographer who has been working in the Netherlands for an extended period of time.
 All nominated photographers demonstrate a striking and constant body of work in portrait photography.
 An important criterion is that in the portrait, the short-lived and conscious relationship between the photographer and the person portrayed is unmistakably recognizable.
 In addition, craftsmanship, technique and composition may play a role in the assessment.

 A maximum of three portraits can be submitted in this category.